sansumbrella/Choreograph/README.md

 timeline.step( 1.0 / 60.0 );
 ```

-If you cannot wrap your animation target in an Output template, consider creating a choreograph::Sequence and assigning its value to your target manually.
+If you cannot wrap your animation target in an Output template, consider creating a Sequence and assigning its value to your target manually.
 That way you aren't passing raw pointers into a timeline.

 ```c++
 // Recommended approach to animating non-Output types